Updated: 2020-11-01 by

-However, the U.S. Supreme Court later decided that it was up to individual states to decide whether or not to expand Medicaid.
+However, the U.S. Supreme Court later ruled that it was up to individual states to decide whether to expand Medicaid.
 As of August 2020, 12 states have not expanded their programs.

 For more information, see Ways to Save Money on Obamacare in Pennsylvania.